Frequently Asked Questions

 - For engineering-led projects, contact Greg Driver, Executive Director of Engineering Services

-How do I get on the UNC-CH Contractors List?
+- How do I get on the UNC-Chapel Hill Contractors List?

-- For “Informal” projects with total project cost <$300,000, UNC will direct-select a designer based on their experience and qualifications.
+- For “Informal” projects with total project cost less than $300,000, UNC will direct-select a designer based on their experience and qualifications.

 - For “Informal” projects with total project cost $300,000-$500,000, UNC will recommend a direct-selected designer to the Board of Governors for approval.

-- For “Formal” projects with total project cost >$500,000, the project Request for Qualifications is publicly advertised, designers are short-listed based on their qualification submittals, interviews are conducted, and the UNC Interviewing Committee makes their recommendation to the Board of Trustees for approval.
+- For “Formal” projects with total project cost greater than $500,000, the project Request for Qualifications is publicly advertised, designers are short-listed based on their qualification submittals, interviews are conducted, and the UNC Interviewing Committee makes their recommendation to the Board of Trustees for approval.

 - ProjNet/DrChecks is the software program that we use for UNC stakeholders and designers to post design review comments, responses, and backchecks.